google.com, pub-8802863805012006., DIRECT, f08c47fec0942fa0

 3. Research suggests a connection between impactful titles and higher citation rates.
 A clear and informative title helps readers understand the paper’s relevance to their research interests, making them more likely to cite your work.

-Crafting a Compelling Title
+Composing a Compelling Title

 Step 1: Identify Key Elements